Magda Cordell McHale: Academic work and teaching

-John and Magda moved from the UK to Southern Illinois University where John managed the World Resources Inventory with Buckminister Fuller, then to SUNY Binghamton where John completed his PhD and, with Magda, started the Center for Integrative Studies.
+John and Magda moved from the UK to Southern Illinois University where John managed the World Resources Inventory with Buckminster Fuller, then to SUNY Binghamton where John completed his PhD and, with Magda, started the Center for Integrative Studies.
 Later they moved to Texas where the center was operated under the aegis of University of Houston.

 After the death of John McHale in 1978, Magda Cordell McHale was invited to Buffalo, New York, where she established and became director of the Centre for Integrative Studies at the State University of New York.
 The main focus of the centre was global trends, inter-generational shifts in thought and the impact of new technologies on contemporary culture.

 Magda Cordell McHale was on faculty in the Design Studies department in the School of Architecture & Planning at the University at Buffalo (also referred to as SUNY Buffalo).
 The department was dissolved in the late 1980s, at which point, she moved to the Department of Planning (later the Department of Urban and Regional Planning).
 Her areas of scholarship included future studies; long-range consequences of social, cultural, and technological change on global societies.

 In 2000 she endowed the McHale Fellowship at the University of Buffalo School of Architecture & Planning to support design work that speculates on the impact of new technologies.

 She was active in the World Academy of Art & Science and the World Futures Society.
 She worked tirelessly as vice-president of the World Futures Federation and the World Academy of Art and Science.